hotaru555/seminar-slides/slide.md

 	- directly record the I/O behaviors of the CPU
 	- one can record the time point when the DMA controller informs the processor about the end of a DMA transaction
 	- treats  the DMA device as an extra processor

-### a uniform way:

-- Narayanasamy et al. [2005] proposed BugNet, which only records the initial states of registers and the result of each first load.

 ---